hepix-virtualisation/vmcaster/README.md

 Vmcaster is a simple tool for managing and updating your published virtual machines image lists.
-Following the Hepix image list format.
+Following the HEPiX image list format.

 vmcaster software is available here: